nikolailevshakov/scenario-examples-courses/Docker/networks/step1/text.md

 If you do not specify any --network flags, the containers connect to the default bridge network.

-Ip address of pods in the network can be found by running "docker network inspect" command.
+Ip address of pods in the network can be found by running "docker network inspect" command (json path .Containers[*].IPv4Address).

 Documentation - https://docs.docker.com/network/network-tutorial-standalone/#use-the-default-bridge-network.
 ```